Impesud/Impesud/README.md

 Since 2021 I have been a member of the Project Management Institute (PMI), where I study and improve on new Project Management techniques & methods.

 I speak Italian, Spanish, English and Russian.
-My favorite sports are :soccer:soccer, :boxing_glove:boxing, :chess_pawn:ice hockey and :chess_pawn:chess.
+My favorite sports are :soccer:soccer, :boxing_glove:boxing, 🏒:ice hockey and :chess_pawn:chess.